 Sealing pavers makes cleaning pavers easier.
 Pavers are porous.
 When something spills on your pavers, such as red wine or fat from the barbecue, it will seep down into the bottom layers of your pavers.
 Once a substance reaches these layers, it becomes very difficult to clean.
 Sealers trap the spill on the surface levels of the paver, allowing you to clean it up.

-How do I prepare my pavers before sealing them?
+How prepare my pavers before sealing them?

 Clean your pavers with a product that targets the stains you need to clean.
 Follow the manufacturer’s instructions.